Sports-Betting Tax Hike Set For Debate At Louisiana Legislature

 For a bill to become a law, it must be approved in the full House and Senate before going to Gov. Jeff Landry for his consideration.
 The 2025 legislative session at the Capitol in Baton Rouge is set to end June 12.

-Noting that tax increases require a 2/3rds legislative vote, state Sen. Kirk Talbot, R-River Ridge, recently told Gambling.com the bill probably has a 50-50 chance of being approved.
+Noting that tax increases require a 2/3 vote in the legislature, state Sen. Kirk Talbot, R-River Ridge, recently told Gambling.com the bill probably has a 50-50 chance of being approved.
 The state Senate has 39 members, while the House has 105.

-The sports betting bill is paired with House Bill 594 by Rep. Chance Henry, R-Crowley, creating a flat rate of insurance premium tax, the Louisiana Illuminator noted.
+The sports betting bill, paired with House Bill 594 by Rep. Chance Henry, R-Crowley, creates a flat-rate insurance premium tax, the Louisiana Illuminator noted.
 The bill to increase the sports betting tax can only take effect if the insurance premium bill is approved.
 Henry’s insurance premium bill is scheduled for House floor debate on Monday, May 19, one day before the sports-betting tax bill, according to the Louisiana State Legislature website.

 With the sports-betting tax increase, a $31 million annual fund would be created to benefit Division I college athletics.
 Each year, schools would receive $2.8 million.